[Hang on–have you followed 10 new people yet?]

 The video doesn’t have to be of you!
 You don’t have to appear on camera! (some ideas below) You don’t even need sound!
 You DO need text, though.
 Studies show 85% of Facebook videos are watched without sound–but 80% of videos WITH sound and/or text get much higher results.
 People need to know what they are watching, and why.
 (They also tend to watch in places they aren’t supposed to have their phones, so the volume is off.
 Captions are very helpful.)
 Tweets with video are said to get 10x the engagement than a static post!

 It’s time to shine, cupcake

 As you can see, to maximize the eyeballs on our content, to drive a higher number of RTs, to encourage engagement, to increase our author platform…we need to graduate to video.
-I have been an actress since the third grade (not to brag but yeah that was me playing the lead bunny in the school play).
+I have been an actress since the third grade [not to brag but yeah that was me playing the lead bunny in the school play].
 I am a ham, I seek out the camera in every instance — and yet, I am still dragging my feet on video when it comes to promoting my own work.
 It feels so personal, right?!
-I know I just have to rip off the bandaid and get creating.
+You’re not acting, you’re you.
+And that’s much harder, I get it.
+We just have to rip off the bandaid and get creating.
 Or recording, as the case may be.

 I know once we get started, it will be easier and easier.
 We just have to make and post that first one.
 Or that first five.

 I mean, don’t we want a 1200% increase in shares?
 Of course.
 If we are in control of that, why wouldn’t we go for it?
 Today we are.

 Instagram makes it super easy to make videos with text and “stickers.”
 Canva allows taking a template and adding animation which is ALMOST a video, but that won’t count for today.
 Find yourself an app or service you feel comfortable working with, like Vimeo, YouTube, Visme, ClipChamp, etc.

 Please tell me which [free!] app/sites you like best!
 I like trying new stuff.